 Do you need friendly, positive and non-judgemental support to polish your novel, memoir or non-fiction book?
-I have experience in a wide range of genres including romance, fantasy, historical, young adult, crime, adventure and espionage as well as personal memoir.
+I have experience in a wide range of genres including romance, historical, crime, thriller, adventure and espionage as well as personal memoir.
 I edit with empathy – my objective is to keep your own unique voice in the work.
+Manuscript assessments are available for romance only.
 Contact me to discuss rates or for a free sample edit.

 Are your funding bids, reports, newsletters or publications in need of a critical overview?
-I can edit for clarity and accuracy and make sure that your content is clear, easy to read and well-presented.
-I also undertake fact-checking or research by arrangement, please see my services page for details.
+I can edit for clarity and accuracy and ensure that your content is clear, easy to read and well-presented.
+I also undertake fact-checking or research by arrangement.

-I am a qualified and professional editor and an Intermediate Member of the Chartered Institute of Editing and Proofreading (CIEP).
+I am a qualified editor and a Professional Member of the Chartered Institute of Editing and Proofreading (CIEP).

-I offer proofreading, line editing and copyediting across all genres of fiction including romance, crime, thriller, fantasy and literary fiction.
+I offer proofreading, line editing and copyediting across all genres of fiction including romance, crime, thriller and literary fiction.
 I also edit personal memoir and creative non-fiction.

-My previous work has been in project management, social care and health, housing and support services, having worked in both the public and voluntary sector.
+My previous work was in project management, social care and health, housing and support services in both the public and voluntary sector.

 To find out more about how I can help you, please see my Services, Portfolio or Contact page.